 While I was working up samples of the pattern, I tried it on a natural gingham linen, a turquoise gingham, and a yellow gingham, along with regular red and watermelon pink.
 I settled on the watermelon pink gingham for the finished sample because the color was so cheery and summery.
 But any color of gingham will work.

-Update 2017: The article on DMC was archived and is no longer easily accessible.
-I’ve posted the tutorial for Watermelon in Gingham Embroidery here on Needle ‘n Thread, along with the pattern and links, so that you can easily access it and use it.
+Update 2017: I’ve posted the tutorial for Watermelon in Gingham Embroidery here on Needle ‘n Thread, along with the pattern and links, so that you can easily access it and use it.

 I hope you enjoy it!